incountry/sdk-java/README.md

 }
 ```

-2. As an object implementing `SecretKeyGenerator` interface.
-SecretKeyGenerator's `generate` method should return `SecretKeysData` object or a valid JSON string, representing the following schema (or secretsData object as we call it) (this JSON string will then be parsed as a `SecretKeysData`)
+2. As an object implementing `SecretsDataGenerator` interface.
+SecretsDataGenerator's `generate` method should return `SecretKeysData` object or a valid JSON string, representing the following schema (or secretsData object as we call it) (this JSON string will then be parsed as a `SecretKeysData`)

 ```
 /* secretsData JSON object */